 As your child or a close family member prepares for an upcoming baptism, you'll want to familiarize yourself with the most common baptism symbols in order to celebrate the baptism, choose a fitting gift, and help older children understand the symbolism surrounding the items.

 Familiar Symbols Used in Baptism

-Light is the fifth and final baptism symbol and is generated by the passing of a lighted candle.
-Light, like water, is essential to the survival of life because without the light of the sun, nothing would exist on earth.
-In addition to being a baptism symbol of the genesis and vitality of life, light is a symbol of Christian faith.
+Light as a symbol of baptism is represented by the passing of a lighted candle.
+It is a symbol of Christ and enlightenment of the child by God.
+Light, like water, is essential to the survival of life because, without the light of the sun, nothing would exist on earth.
+In addition to being a symbol of the genesis and vitality of life, light is a symbol of Christ and the Christian faith.
 When candles are burning, one knows that religious faith is present.

 Using Symbols in Baptism

 All the symbols are important to traditional church baptism ceremonies although the details of their use might vary.
 The only one that a parent or relative is responsible for is dressing the child in a white garment before the baptism or providing one for use after the baptism sacrament.
 Of course, your child may receive several cross ornaments or jewelry items as well, from family and friends, but you may want to have one for your baby to wear during the religious ceremony itself.

 You can use these symbols to teach older children about the symbolism surrounding the sacrament of baptism, or you can make a scrapbook with all the symbols, with pictures from the baptism ceremony, to teach the child who was baptized about it several years later.

 The symbols of baptism are closely interwoven into the Christian faith and rituals.
 Some of these symbols can also be found in many other sacraments of churches than simply during a baptism ceremony.
 They are reminders of the beauty of traditions preserved through generations.